jovan1ivanovski/OPEN_Launcher/README.md

 ## Important Snippets

-Electron can be used with any framework, so once all of the code needed to make Electron work is in place, we simply create the Angular 2 app as we would for the web.
+Electron can be used with any framework, so once Electron is set in place, we simply create the Angular 2 app as we would for the web.

 The Electron configuration is contained in `./main.js`.
 ```js